ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

 subject to Dirichlet boundary conditions, respectively,

-where $\kappa^2 = 2/\tau$, $u_{j,k}$, $u_{k,i}$ and $u_{i,j}$ are solutions to the 1D sub-problems, and $f_{j,k}$, $f_{k,i}$ and $f_{i,j}$ are right-hand sides consisting of previous solutions.
-Here, since the boundary correction technique can not be applied, boundary conditions for intermediate variables are directly taken from physical boundary conditions at $t^{n+1}$.
+where $\kappa^2 = 2/\tau$, $u_{j,k}$, $u_{k,i}$, and $u_{i,j}$ are solutions to the 1D subproblems, and $f_{j,k}$, $f_{k,i}$, and $f_{i,j}$ are right-hand sides consisting of previous solutions.
+Since the boundary correction technique cannot be applied here, the boundary conditions for the intermediate variables are taken directly from the physical boundary conditions at $t^{n+1}$.

-The KFBI method \cite{Ying2007,Zhou2023} is adopted to solve the 1D sub-problems so we can take advantage of the Cartesian grid.
 In the 1D sub-problems, the domain $\Omega\cap\{y = y_j, z = z_k\}$ may consist of several disjoint subsets.
-However, to deliver the idea of the 1D KFBI method, it suffices to consider the simple two-point boundary value problem,
+However, to illustrate the idea behind the 1D KFBI method, it suffices to consider the following simple two-point boundary value problem:

 subject to the boundary condition